Utah Royals FC Ends East Coast Trip at Gillette Stadium Facing Boston Legacy FC

 - Utah Royals FC Ends East Coast Trip at Gillette Stadium Facing Boston Legacy FC - Utah Royals FC

-- Gotham FC Announces New Partnership with Eastern New York Youth Soccer Association - NJ/NY Gotham FC

-- Reign FC Earns 3-0 Win over Kansas City at ONE Spokane Stadium - Seattle Reign FC

-- San Diego Wave FC Defeats Portland Thorns FC 3-1 at Snapdragon Stadium - San Diego Wave FC
+- San Diego Wave FC Acquire U.S. Women's National Team Forward Catarina Macario - San Diego Wave FC

-- Kansas City Current Falls 3-0 at Seattle Reign FC - Kansas City Current

-- Orlando Pride Earn First Win of 2026 Campaign in 3-0 Win over Chicago Stars FC - Orlando Pride
+- Racing Signs Former Louisville Cardinal Goalkeeper Floyd to First Pro Deal - Racing Louisville FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.